aaronjj99/ChatBot/README.md

 Chat Bot with Admin Panel

 Hello!
-I had a need to write a bot, but not a standard bot, and to be honest: how much I searched, I did not find anything like this on github, but decided to write it myself
+I had a need to write a bot, but not a standard bot, and to be honest: how much I searched, I did not find anything like this on github, and decided to write it myself

 What I needed:
   > So that the answers are given in turn, regardless of the answer